MT2314/learnosity-php-backend/README.md

 ```
 Step 2 - upload files in dist folder to s3

+Step 3 - Open webpack.config.js

-Step 3 - Open webpack.config.js.
-Replace "https://content-solutions.s3.ca-central-1.amazonaws.com/courseware/wip/el-demo-component-library/" with the url to the s3 bucket where you are hosting the files.
+Step 4 - Replace instances of "https://content-solutions.s3.ca-central-1.amazonaws.com/courseware/wip/el-demo-component-library/" with the url to the s3 bucket where you are hosting the files.

 Example
 ```